Nuclear/PET Board of Directors & Sponsoring Organizations - IAC

 Cardiology Members-At-Large

 Jamieson Bourque, MD, MHS serves as Officer-at-Large on the IAC Board of Directors and on the IAC Nuclear/PET Board of Directors as a Cardiology Member-At-Large.
-Dr. Bourque is the Medical Director of Nuclear Cardiology at the University of Virginia, where he is an Associate Professor of Medicine and Radiology.
+Dr. Bourque is the Medical Director of Nuclear Cardiology at the University of Virginia, where he is a Professor of Medicine and Radiology.
 He also serves as Medical Director of Cardiology at the Novant-UVA Culpeper Health System.
 He received his BA from the University of Virginia and his medical degree and masters in health sciences in clinical research at Duke University, where he also completed his internal medicine residency.
 He accomplished a fellowship in cardiovascular disease and advanced fellowship in cardiovascular imaging at the University of Virginia before joining the faculty, where he is now an associate professor of medicine and radiology.
 He serves on the editorial board of the Journal of Nuclear Cardiology, as an editorial consultant to JACC: Cardiovascular Imaging, and sits on the cardiology steering board for Epic.

 Members At-Large